Entanglement entropy production in Quantum Neural Networks: Acknowledgment

 \section{Acknowledgment}

-All authors thank CINECA for providing the necessary resources for running the MPS simulations on the High Performance Computing (HPC) infrastructure GALILEO100.
-M.B. thanks Eduardo Gonzalez Lazo for carefully reading the manuscript and his valuable feedback.
-S.M. thanks Stefan Sack for valuable discussions.
+All authors thank CINECA for providing the necessary resources for running the MPS simulations on the High-Performance Computing (HPC) infrastructure GALILEO100, the Quantum Computing and Simulation Center (QCSC) at Padova university, and the ICSC National Center.
+M.B. thanks Eduardo Gonzalez Lazo for carefully reading the manuscript and his valuable feedback and Daniel Jaschke for valuable discussions.
+Stefano Mangini thanks Stefan Sack for valuable discussions.